syncfusion-content/windowsforms-docs/WindowsForms/NavigationView/Getting-Started.md

 **Adding Bars into NavigationView**

-Add Bars into NavigationView using `Bars` collection property in PropertyGrid window of NaviagtionView.
+Add Bars into NavigationView using `Bars` collection property in PropertyGrid window of NavigationView.

 ![](Getting-Started_images/NavigationView-img2.png)